ZJU-DAILY/MSG/data/README.md

-# Datasets for multi-vector similarity search
+# Datasets for multi-vector search

 Each dataset comprises three subsets of objects:
 * Base data: the data in which the search is performed.
 Each element contains $m$ vectors.